AtsuLeVrai/nyxo.js/README.md

 The monorepo is organized into various packages, each fulfilling a critical role in the overall architecture of Nyx.js.

-### Packages
+#### ✅ Currently Under Development

-- `core`: The core functionality of Nyx.js, providing the fundamental components that power the rest of the system.
+- `core`: The fundamental component of Nyx.js, providing the essential elements that power the rest of the system.
-- `create`: A CLI tool for generating new Nyx.js projects with ease, including templates and configurations.
+- `create`: A CLI tool for easily generating new Nyx.js projects, including templates and configurations.
 - `gateway`: Handles WebSocket connections and shard management for efficient communication with the Discord API.
+- `logger`: Advanced logging system for application tracking and debugging.
-- `nyxjs`: The core package that ties all components together and serves as the main entry point for Nyx.js.
+- `nyxjs`: The main package that connects all components and serves as the entry point for Nyx.js.
+- `rest`: Manages REST API requests to Discord, with rate limiting and caching strategies.

+#### ⏳ Future Development

+- `database`: A unified database manager supporting multiple database engines.
-- `panel` **_(not currently under development)_**: An administrative panel built with Next.js to monitor statistics like the number of guilds, members, and commands.
+- `panel`: An administrative panel built with Next.js to monitor statistics (guilds, members, commands).
-- `plugins` **_(not currently under development)_**: A set of optional plugins that extend the functionality of Nyx.js with additional features.
+- `plugins`: A set of optional plugins to extend Nyx.js functionality.
-- `rest`: Manages RESTful API requests to Discord, with rate limiting and caching strategies for optimal performance.
+- `store`: Optimized in-memory data and cache management system.
-- `voice` **_(not currently under development)_**: Enables voice connections and interactions, allowing bots to join voice channels and manage audio streams.
+- `voice`: Enables voice connections and interactions, allowing bots to join voice channels.

+#### 💭 Proposed Future Packages

+- `i18n`: Internationalization and localization system.
+- `testing`: Tools and utilities for automated testing.

 ---